stepin104287/Calculator/Requirement/readme.md

 STRENGTHS

-1.It is user friendly
+1. It is user friendly
-2.Good battery backup
+2. Good battery backup
 3.Stores the data
 4.It is convenient to carry
 5.Broad variety of products are available.